emiliosheinz/emiliosheinz/README.md

  - :heart_eyes: Passionate about education and open source projects;
  - :seedling: I’m currently learning more about Security through [Pato Academy](https://pato.academy/).

-If you want to learn more about me and what I do, please, visit my portifolio:
+If you would like to learn more about me and what I do, please visit my portfolio:

 <a target="_blank" href="https://emiliosheinz.com" style="height: min-content">
  <img src="https://emiliosheinz.com/images/bookmark.png" style="width: 100%">